sillsdev/TheCombine/docs/user_guide/docs/goals.md

 ### Delete a Sense

-To delete a sense, drag it to the garbage can icon in the lower-left corner.
-When the sense turns red, release.
+To delete a sense entirely, drag its card to the garbage can icon in the lower-left corner.
+When the sense card turns red, release.

 ![Merge Duplicates deleting a sense](images/mergeDelete.png)

-If you delete the last sense of a column, the whole column will disappear, and that entry will be deleted when you save.
+If you delete the only remaining sense of a column, the whole column will disappear, and that entire entry will be deleted when you save.

 ![Merge Duplicates sense deleted](images/mergeDeleted.png)

 ### Flag an Entry

-There is a flag icon at the top-right corner of every column (to the right of the vernacular).
+There is a flag icon at the top-right corner of every column (to the right of the vernacular form).

 ![Merge Duplicates flagging an entry](images/mergeFlag.png){ .center }